 As you walk Savannah’s River Street, you can feel it on your skin.
 An inviting ambience radiates out from the many eateries and watering holes that line Savannah River.

-Savannah’s waterfront is an excellent location for a night out on the Washington DC to Miami road trip.
+Savannah’s waterfront is an excellent location for a night out.

 But for quieter moments just stroll deeper into Savannah’s historic downtown.
 There the moss-covered oaks, antebellum homes and jaw-dropping monuments continue to show you a good time.